the logo of Friends of Kenya's Children

 Lodwar

-• A daily feeding programme at the compound ensures the 180 children are healthy, and very basic teaching starts them on the road to education
+- A daily feeding programme at the compound, now run by the charity BJB Foundation, ensures the 180 children are healthy, and very basic teaching starts them on the road to education.

 Our Progress

-You can also see our progress in our archives section :-
+You can also see some of our early progress in our archives section :-

 There are sections on the building work,